contour-terminal/contour/docs/configuration/profiles.md

 ```

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `fullscreen`
-`fullscreen`: configuration option determines whether the terminal's screen should be put into fullscreen mode when the terminal profile is activated.
+configuration option determines whether the terminal's screen should be put into fullscreen mode when the terminal profile is activated.
 Fullscreen mode expands the terminal window to occupy the entire screen, providing a distraction-free environment for your terminal sessions.
 ``` yaml
 profiles:
   profile_name: